Nitin-Diwakar/Data-Science-Data-Analystics-Contribution---Hacktoberfest-2022/README.md

 Steps for adding your name below

     1. Fork this repo
-    2. Add your Analysis File/Dashboard/Report (Your choice) to contribution directory.
+    2. Add your Analysis File/Dashboard/Report (Your choice) to `.contribution` directory.
     2. Edit `CONTRIBUTERS.MD` file
     3. Add your Name also link your github profile
     4. Make pull request